Elletra/Support_BuildableSnow/README.md

 #### <a name="api-get-snow-update-datablock"></a> `fxDTSBrick::getSnowUpdateDataBlock ();`

-Determines the datablock this snow brick is going to be when it updates.
+Determines the datablock this snow brick is going to be if/when it updates.

 **Returns**  `fxDTSBrickData` or `-1`